iliaslamrpou/knapsack/README.md

 # Knapsack Solver
-This repository contains C++ code about the knapsack 0-1 problem.
+This repository contains C++ code about the knapsack 0-1 problem <br/>
-The generator folder contains two very helpful tools to create one knapsack 0-1 problem or a pack of problems.
+The generator folder contains two very helpful tools to create one knapsack 0-1 problem or a pack of problems<br/>
-The problems can solved using 6 algorithms.
+The problems can solved using 6 algorithms: <br/>
    a.
-Greedy approach.
+Greedy approach<br/>
    b.
-Brute force.
+Brute force<br/>
    c.
-Branch and bound.
+Branch and bound<br/>
    d.
-Dynamic programming.
+Dynamic programming<br/>
    e.
-Dynamic OR-Tools solver.
+Dynamic OR-Tools solver<br/>
    f.
-Integer OR-Tools solver.
+Integer OR-Tools solver<br/>
-The solution of each problem is stored in a file.
+The solution of each problem is stored in a file<br/>
-The solution of pack of problem is stored in a CSV file for generating statistics.
+The solution of pack of problem is stored in a CSV file for generating statistics<br/>

 ## Instructions:
 1. Download this repository